 Petite Lasagna Cups

-Lasagna is always a favourite meal, make these baked Petite Lasagna Cups Recipe uses Wonton Wrappers instead of pasta noodles.
+Lasagna is always a favourite meal.
+Try this baked Petite Lasagna Cups Recipe, they use Wonton Wrappers instead of pasta noodles.
+A handheld comfort mela that doubles as a main dish or an appetizer.

 Petite Lasagna Cups